cvwjensen/springbootcourse/101/spring-primer/README.md

 Auto configuration kicks in, when Spring detects the @EnableAutoConfiguration annotation.
 The annotation enable auto-configuration of the Spring Application Context, attempting to guess and configure beans that you are likely to need.
 Auto-configuration classes are usually applied based on your classpath and what beans you have defined.

+For SpringBoot < 2.7.0:

 - Open the `META-INF/spring.factories` of the `spring-boot-autoconfigure` dependency (Ctrl + Shift + N) (You may have to press the combination twice to extend the search into dependencies)
 - Find the `# Auto Configure` section (around line 20).
-- Here is a key called `org.springframework.boot.autoconfigure.EnableAutoConfiguration` with a multi-line value.
+- Here is a key called `org.springframework.boot.autoconfigure.EnableAutoConfiguration` with a multi-line value which becomes to input list to the `AutoConfigurationImportSelector`.

-- The key is a reference to an actual class - open it by ctrl-clicking it (or press Ctrl + B).
-- This opens up the annotation `@EnableAutoConfiguration`.
-- One of the first things it does, is `@Import(AutoConfigurationImportSelector.class)`
+For SpringBoot >= 2.7.0:

+The list of configurations to load have been extracted and isolated into its own file, and the loading mechanisms have been refactored.

+- Open the `META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports` of the`spring-boot-autoconfigure` dependency (Ctrl + Shift + N) (You may have to press the combination twice to extend the search into dependencies)

+_AutoConfigurationImportSelector_
-- The `AutoConfigurationImportSelector` contains the logic for loading the auto-configuration classes referenced in the multi-line value from before.
+- The `AutoConfigurationImportSelector` contains the logic for loading the auto-configuration classes referenced in the list of references loaded from either `META-INF/spring.factories` or `META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports`.
 - Find and open one of the auto-configuration classes `MongoAutoConfiguration`.
 - This is how Springboot sets up mongo for you, if you include the

 ```
 <dependency>
     <groupId>org.springframework.boot</groupId>